Hospital Workplace Injury Lawyers In New York

 Hospital work is hazardous based on the common duties performed by workers.
 The range of work spans from nurses and doctors to lab and radiology technicians and janitorial staff.
 Much of the work requires repetitive actions on a daily basis.

 For example, nurses can walk up to five miles during one 10-hour shift, and janitorial staff spends hours mopping floors and cleaning rooms.
-When work is performed using inappropriate equipment or poor body mechanics, it can lead to repetitive stress injuries.
-Some of the common duties and movements of healthcare workers include:
+Workers using inappropriate equipment or poor body mechanics can sustain repetitive stress injuries.
+Some of the common duties and movements of healthcare workers include the following:

 - Lifting up to 60 pounds